 If you care about longevity with a lender, loanDepot certainly offers strong incentives to remain loyal throughout your homeownership journey.

-loanDepot offers a wide range of loan options, particularly for an online lender.
+loanDepot offers a wide array of options, particularly for an online lender.
 As long as you qualify for the lower end of the origination fee range, you could very well get rates that are on par (or potentially even better) than the competition.
 And if you like personal service, loanDepot provides a special touch with local loan officers.